e46and2/e46and2.github.io/_posts/2018-03-28-writing_with_robots.markdown

 In the last unit of the course, we learned about the contributions of minority figures in technology.
 This is where I met Ellen.
 I was impressed and fascinated that a fellow English major could become a programmer.
 I wanted to do that too...but I still felt like I wasn't technically-minded enough to pursue programming.

 After I graduated, I enrolled in an MA program for eLearning Design and Development.
 It felt somewhat technical, and "[close to the machine](https://www.amazon.com/Close-Machine-Technophilia-Its-Discontents/dp/1250002486)," but still tied closely enough to the humanities for me to feel like I belonged.
-Eventually, and despite the similarities between instructional design and programming, I found that I was more interested in coding than pedagogy, so I dropped out to attend computer science classes at a community college.
+Eventually, and despite the similarities between instructional design and programming, I found that I was more interested in coding than pedagogy.
+I dropped out to attend computer science classes at a community college.
 I learned about networking and operating systems.
 I learned about Dark Basic, C++, Java, Dos, and Unix.
 I was fascinated.

 I loved creating things that I could interact with on the screen.
 I loved the way it made me rethink communication.
 I loved breaking meaning down into parts and trying to figure out how to communicate it to a machine that didn't know anything until I taught it something.
-It challenged me to rethink how I assumed and relayed meaning to humans and machines alike, and to say exactly what I meant, to both audiences.
+It challenged me to rethink how I assumed and relayed meaning to humans and machines alike, and to say exactly what I meant (and to both audiences.)

 In short, I loved the pure grammar of it.
 I realized that I was a more technically-minded English major than I thought, and I began to see programming in the context of linguistics (my first declared major...and longtime love) and that made it seem much more approachable to me.
 It was just like writing, but with robots.